-The Group 1 Blue Diamond Stakes (1200m) will be run at Caulfield on Saturday, February 22 and Bettingpro.com.au provides you with a comprehensive guide to the race.
+The Group 1 Blue Diamond Stakes (1200m) will be held at Caulfield on Saturday, February 20 and we provide you with a comprehensive guide to the race.

 Blue Diamond Stakes Tips & Betting Advice